cristory2000/LZW-Compression/README.md

 3. There are three fundamental problems with this code as given:

-    - The code reads the entire file as a single string, then compresses the characters in this string.
-This is problematic in that a very large file could not effectively be fit into a single Java string.
-Further, since JDK 7, the `substring()` method in the Java `String` class actually generates a new String object, causing a lot of overhead when used in the manner shown in the author's `LZW.java` file.
-In fact, with the textbook code using JDK 7+ and a large input file, the compression can take an excessive amount of time (ex: hours).
-This is due primarily to the code on line 30 of the `LZW.java` file `input = input.substring(t);`.
-The purpose of this statement is to shift down in the string past the characters that have already matched in the LZW dictionary.
-However, since in JDK 7+ the `substring()` method generates a new String, the effect of this statement is to create a copy of the entire file string, minus a few characters at the beginning that already matched in the dictionary.
-It is easy to see how this process repeated many many times (thousands and even millions) can slow the program execution incredibly.

-    - The code uses a fixed length, relatively small codeword size (12 bits).
-With this limit, the program will run out of codewords relatively quickly and will not handle large files (especially archives) well.

-    - When all code words are used, the program continues to use the existing dictionary for the remainder of the compression.
-This may be ok if the rest of the file to be compressed is similar to what has already been compressed, but it may not be.

 4. In this assignment you will modify the author's code so as to correct (somewhat) these three problems.
 Proceed in the following way:

     - Download the implementation of the algorithm provided and get it to work.
 Follow the instructions in the comments and run the program on a few test files to get familiar with using it.
 Try running the program with a large input file to see the behavior discussed above.